 - Shelving units that require assembly can be held together in transit with Cling Wrap.
 I use this for both my kitchen shelves and my closet shoe racks!

-6. Be Smart About Packing the Car
+8. Be Smart About Packing the Car

 Put heavy items on the bottom and build up from there.
 Once you have the big things in place, use softer items like clothes and bedding as cushioning between bulky items.

 I know that there are lots of other great other packing tips out there!
 Share them will your fellow CF readers (and me!) in the comments!